pitrov/docs.erisindustries.com/tutorials/servicesmaking.md

 [machine]
 ```

 What changed here?
 Well we added a `dependency` of the chain.
 And we used the eris name of the chain we've been working with.
-We could also have that linke be:
+We could also have that link be:

 ```toml
 chains = ["$chain"]